 JASMINE LU 🌱

 is a Human Computer Interaction researcher and PhD student supported by the NSF Graduate Research Fellowship and UChicago Computer Science Liew Family Fellowship.
 She is a part of the Human Computer Integration Lab and is advised by Pedro Lopes.
 Through her work, she explores how we might build the future of interactive technologies to be more sustainable and center ecological thinking.
-Her research interests include wearables, sustainable interaction design, and living media interfaces.
+Her research interests include e-waste, critical making, sustainable interaction design, and living media interfaces.

 Her work has been covered by the The New Scientist, Forbes, Gizmodo, UChicago News, Nerdist, Communications of the ACM, and more.